lovetheory/nkc2/README.md

 ## How to implement an API

-We are currently refactoring.
-To help, read the following carefully.

 1. (If the API is for data modification/retrieval) Visit __localhost:8529__.
 Learn AQL basics from ArangoDB Official Documentation.
 Write AQL.
 Test to see if your query works.
 2. Implement the API function in JavaScript.
 Please refer to `nkc_modules/api_operations/example.js`.
 3. Make sure the current user has `'dev'` certificate (can call every API once implemented).
 To allow users with other certificates to call that API, Modify `permissions.js`.